cfff226/gym-final-4/README.md

 * #222021
 * #00000;

 The theme throughout is a white background, with the first section to be bright and encapsulating, the nav bar is bold and obvious, following a closely similar theme to the Hero Image.
 The Call Out header and button are the brightest of all three colours, to stand out with importance.
-All other written content is dark, except for the Submit button and Social Media icons, intentionally chosen not to overload the website with bright colour, keeping it easy to read.
+All other written content is light, except for the Submit button and Social Media icons, intentionally chosen not to overload the website with bright colour, keeping it easy to read.
+The initial theme which was created with wire frames, shows a white background with dark text throughout, however idea of this had changed in order to make the websites features stand out.

 ## Styling

 My choice of style for the website is kept simple and minimalistic throughout.
 The navigation bar takes on a basic layout, which has been tailored to the website.
-This is so it’s familiar to the end user.
+This is so it’s familiar to the user.
 The Hero Image adapts to alternate screen sizes, without distorting the image, but instead cropping the image.
 The content is kept short and informative, with a lot of focus on the images and the functionality of the website.
 The website is made responsive to accommodate three main screen sizes; mobile, tablet and desktop.
 There  are no errors of transitioning between these.